 Mowhay Barn is a part of the ancient farmstead of Kestle Barton, the whole of which has been lovingly restored.
-Here you will also find the Kestle Barton galley, with its changing displays, workshops and imaginative sculpture garden.
-As well as Mowhay, there is also the original farm house which sleeps either, and two further barns sleeping two, and eight — making this a great place to book separate accommodation with friends and family.
-You’ll find the Kestle Barton Farmhouse and the barns Avallen and Howthere on our website too…
+Here you will also find the Kestle Barton gallery, with its changing displays, workshops and imaginative garden.
+As well as Mowhay, there is also the original Farmhouse which sleeps eight, Kestle Cottage which sleeps four and two further barns sleeping two, and eight — making this a great place to book separate accommodation with friends and family.
+You’ll find the Kestle Barton Farmhouse, the Cottage and the barns, Avallen and Howthere, on our website too…

 The superb architectural quality or Kestle Barton has been acknowledged with several awards including the Conservation Category in the RIBA South West Town and Country Design Awards 2011, and the Green Apple Award 2011 for The Built Environment and Architectural Heritage.

 Inside you find a large open-plan kitchen and dining area, opening high to a beamed ceiling.
 It is generously equipped with the things you’d expect like electric cooker, microwave, fridge, freezer, washing machine, tumble-drier, dishwasher… but also original artworks by some of Cornwall’s best contemporary artists.